Article Update, February 2020: Yale-Harvard Research Team Finds that the Nervous System is Key to Fighting Gut Infection.

 Healing Your Stress Response to Heal Leaky Gut

-In addition to dietary changes and nutritional recommendations (which we’ll cover below), I recommend patients adopt one or more of the following stress balancing practices:
+In addition to dietary changes and nutritional recommendations (which we’ll cover below), I recommend patients adopt one or more of the following nourishing practices:

 - Getting enough sleep: 8-9 hours per night